-After long debates about the where and how of a memorial site to commemorate the victims of the Nazi dictatorship and the resistance against it, the NS-Documentation Centre of the City of Krefeld, at that time still NS-Documentation and Meeting Centre, was opened on 24 November 1991 at Friedrich-Ebert-Straße 42.
+After long debates about the where and how of a place of remembrance for the victims of the Nazi dictatorship but also for the resistance against it, the NS Documentation Centre of the City of Krefeld, then called NS Documentation and Meeting Centre, was opened at Friedrich-Ebert-Straße 42 on 24 November 1991.

-Decisive for the choice of location was the double history of the house: on the one hand it contained the only murals of the artist Heinrich Campendonk, who was ostracized by the Nazis, and on the other hand it was once the home of the Jew Richard Merländer, who was murdered by the Nazis.
-Although there was fundamental agreement between all parties on the necessity of establishing a municipal memorial, the institution was not uncontroversial in this form.
-For this reason, even before the official opening, there were considerations in the political arena to form a support group which was to support the work in the Villa Merländer with advice and action.
+The decisive factor for the choice of location was the double history of the house: on the one hand, it contained the only surviving murals by the artist Heinrich Campendonk, who was ostracised by the Nazis; on the other hand, it was once the home of the Jew Richard Merländer, who was murdered by the Nazis.
+Although there was a fundamental agreement between all parties on the necessity of establishing a municipal memorial, there were nevertheless tough political controversies about the institution in its decided form.
+The integration of the documentation centre into the rooms of the city archive was also hotly debated as an alternative at the time.
+After the final decision was made, the documentation centre was initially understaffed and underfunded, which led leading personalities in Krefeld to consider founding an association to support the documentation and educational work in the Villa Merländer in word and deed.